-In Russia, Rospotrebnadzor monitors/tests GE food products and VPSS monitors/tests grains, oilseeds for animal consumption, feed additives, and ingredients (for more information see paragraph above on the role of different ministries and agencies, Ministry of Agriculture authorizes its subordinate State Commission for Testing and Protection of Selection Achievements (Gossortcommission) to conduct expertize on the presence of GE constructions in planting seeds submitted for registration in the Russian Federation.
+In Russia, Rospotrebnadzor monitors/tests GE food products and VPSS monitors/tests grains, oilseeds for animal consumption, feed additives, and ingredients (for more information see paragraph above on the role of different ministries and agencies).
+The Ministry of Agriculture authorizes its subordinate State Commission for Testing and Protection of Selection Achievements (Gossortcommission - http://gossort.com/gk_documents.html#1481282222420-7dd10f37-7d05) to conduct testing on the presence of GE constructions in planting seeds submitted for registration in the Russian Federation.
 Industry analysts report that the Commission itself does not have any equipment for such tests, and that the tests will be conducted by the former Institute of Agricultural Biotechnology, which underwent the process of reorganization (see part on regulatory institutions).
 Thus, this GE testing requirement for planting seeds may hinder the process of registration of new varieties of planting seeds in Russia, which, without adding this, takes no less than two years.
+There are no approved methods and/or laboratories for certification of GE-free production of corn and soybeans in Russia.